Fajrinmk/advancedprogrammingtutorial/tutorial-6/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+Benefits:
+high cohession, low coupling.
+The program will be a lot easier to maintain Bad quality:
+The method statement() holds to much responsibility, low cohession